vish9812/analog/README.md

 3. Open a terminal and navigate to the app's directory.

-4. Execute the following `python` command to start the app:
+4. Execute the following script to start the app:

+- The script will download python 3 if not installed.
-- For Linux/Mac: `python3 -m http.server 20002`
+- For Linux/Mac: `./analog.sh`
-- For Windows: `python -m http.server 20002`
+- For Windows: `./analog.ps1`

 5. Open your web browser and visit the following URL: `localhost:20002`